axelarnetwork/amplifier-advisory-committee/src/chains/solana/REPORT.md

 Key Architectural Features:
 - **Proof of History (PoH)**: A timekeeping mechanism that provides a historical record proving that an event has occurred at a specific moment in time.
-At its core, PoH employs a delay function based on sequentially computing hashes, where each new hash output depends on the previous one.
+At its core, PoH uses a delay function based on sequentially computing hashes, where each new hash output depends on the previous one.
 By requiring these computations to be executed in order, the computation of the repeated hashing function cannot be parallelized, thereby adding a delay.
 Note that the